m-barthelemy/AcmeSwift/README.md

 }
 ```
 Achieving this depends on your DNS provider and/or web hosting solution and is outside the scope of AcmeSwift.
+> Note: if you are requesting a wildcard certificate and choose `.http` as the preferred validation method, you will still get a DNS challenge to complete.
+Let's Encrypt only allows DNS validation for wildcard certificates.

 <br/>